 If medical negligence caused your child’s injuries, you could hold negligent providers liable in a medical malpractice claim for damages.
 The first step is to meet with an experienced Denver medical malpractice attorney.
 We can tell you if you may have a case and what damages you may be entitled to claim.
 There is no charge for the initial consultation.

-Our medical malpractice lawyers can investigate your child’s injuries to determine if medical negligence occurred that caused harm to your child, and what parties are liable for your injuries.
+Our Colorado medical malpractice lawyers can investigate your child’s injuries to determine if medical negligence occurred that caused harm to your child, and what parties are liable for your injuries.
 We can assess the full extent of your damages, including your child’s future medical and rehabilitation costs, build a strong case based on the facts, and handle every aspect of your claim.
 Our attorneys can negotiate skillfully to settle your case out of court, but we are fully prepared to go to trial if that is what it takes to get the compensation you and your family deserve.